cachedump/Sapiens-Framework/README.md

 TODO
 =====

--Add Libraries
+* Add Libraries
--Add Helpers
+* Add Helpers
--Complete the Benchmark-Class
+* Complete the Benchmark-Class
--Complete the Input-Class
+* Complete the Input-Class
--Complete the Output-Class
+* Complete the Output-Class
-	-Add feature to output JSON/XML an other
+	* Add feature to output JSON/XML an other
-	-Add compressing
+	* Add compressing
--Add gettext-feature to the Language-Class
+* Add gettext-feature to the Language-Class
--Add Helper for the Language-Class
+* Add Helper for the Language-Class

 -------------------------------------------------------------